RobertL31/fuddly/docs/source/data_makers.rst

   .. code-block:: none

         |_ path
-        |      | desc: Graph path to select the node on which the disruptor should
+        |      | desc: Graph path to select the node on which the operator should
         |      |       apply.
         |      | default: None [type: str]
         |_ after